Statutory occupational health care

 Statutory occupational health care does not cover medical care.
 However, your company can, if you so wish, also provide medical care for its employees, which means that they can also see an occupational health care physician or nurse when they fall ill.
 Agree separately on the provision of medical care when you enter into an occupational health care agreement.

-You can get your company’s occupational health care services from a local health centre’s occupational health care, a municipal enterprise’s or limited liability company’s occupational health care, an occupational health care association or occupational health care at a private medical centre.
+You can get your company’s occupational health care services from a local health centre’s occupational health care, a municipal enterprise’s occupational health care, an occupational health care association or occupational health care at a private medical centre.
 Speak with your employees about getting occupational health care and listen to their views.

 When the agreement has been completed, the occupational health care provider will carry out a workplace survey in cooperation with your company.
 At the same time, the provider will speak with you and your employees about your company’s occupational health care needs.
 After this, you will decide what occupational health care will do to support your employees’ work ability and the matters your company will be responsible for.
 The tasks assigned to occupational health care will be entered into your company’s occupational health care action plan.